Phil Collins’ last gig with Genesis at Cowdray Ruins on 18 September 1993

 Phil Collins’ departure from Genesis in 1996

-On 28 March 1996, Phil Collins’ departure from Genesis was officially announced in a press release: “Genesis end twenty-year experiment, decide to replace Peter Gabriel as vocalist.”
+On 28 March 1996, Phil Collins’ departure from Genesis was officially announced in a press release: ‘Genesis end twenty-year experiment, decide to replace Peter Gabriel as vocalist.’
 It was the end of an era.
 Here’s the story of his (temporary) departure.

 Phil Collins decided to leave Genesis in 1993

 In 1993, Genesis were at their peak.
-The group’s ‘We Can’t Dance‘ tour in 1992 had been huge.
-In autumn 1993, they played a concert in Cowdray Ruins, a charity gig with acts such as Pink Floyd, Queen and Eric Clapton.
+The group’s We Can’t Dance tour in 1992 had been huge.
+In autumn 1993, they played a concert in Cowdray Ruins, a charity gig with Pink Floyd, Queen and Eric Clapton.
 Genesis played four songs and joined everybody for the encore.
 Nobobdy knew that this would be Phil Collins’ last gig with the band for a long time.

 By this point, Phil Collins was writing what would become his most personal solo album Both Sides*.
-On this, he played all the instruments and he produced the album all by himself.
+On Both Sides, he played all the instruments and produced the album all by himself.
 Both Sides was similar to his first solo album Face Value and reflected his situation: His marriage with his wife Jill was going to pieces because he had an affair with an old girlfriend from school, Lavinia Lang.
 His family was about to break once more.
-Phil felt he could not sing Genesis songs anymore, but wanted to sing things he could relate to.
+Phil felt he could not sing Genesis songs anymore, but wanted to sing about things he could relate to.
 Also, he was tired of having to wow whole stadiums with the band.
 He felt that he had come to the end of the road with Genesis.

-On his solo album ‘Both Sides’, Phil Collins played all the instruments, sang and produced
+On his solo album Both Sides, Phil Collins played all the instruments, sang and produced

 Some time after the gig at Cowdray Ruins, he told manager Tony Smith about his decision.
-Smith, being a manager and businessman, advised him to do his solo album and tour and then think about the matter again.
-So Phil Collins went on a world tour in 1994 and 1995.
+Smith, being a manager and businessman, advised him to finish his solo album and tour and then think about the matter again.
+Phil Collins went on a world tour in 1994 and 1995.
 In Switzerland, he met a young woman named Orianne Cevey, whom he fell in love with.
 His marriage with Jill being over, he moved to Lake Geneva to live with Orianne.
 For this decision (and for his music), he was heavily criticized by the British press.
 In turn, Phil got to hate his public ‘Mr Nice Guy’-image.
 At this point in his life, there was no space for Genesis anymore.
-He flew to England to talk to Mike Rutherford and Tony Banks, his oldest (musical) friends.

 Tony Banks and Mike Rutherford decided to carry on

 The group met in manager Tony Smith’s kitchen in 1996 and Phil told them that he wanted to leave.
-Tony Banks’ replied with true British understatement “It’s a sad day, a very sad day.”
-Mike Rutherford was actually surprised that Phil stayed that long in Genesis, having enjoyed a successful solo career for 15 years in 1996.
+Tony Banks’ replied with true British understatement ‘It’s a sad day, a very sad day.’
+Mike Rutherford was surprised that Phil had stayed that long in Genesis, having enjoyed a successful solo career for 15 years in 1996.
 Phil’s departure was announced twenty years and two days after his first gig as a vocalist with the band.
 With him leaving, the band not only lost their superstar singer and entertainer, but also a great composer and drummer.

-But Mike and Tony decided to carry on and search for a new singer.
+Mike and Tony decided to carry on and search for a new singer.
 Phil Collins continued his solo career, but not as successful as in the 1980s.
-The three of them remained friends and saw each other every now and then.
+The three of them remained friends.
 It was not until the early 2000s that they started to appear again as a trio for certain occasions.
 Finally in 2006, ten years after Phil’s departure, they reunited officially as a group to go on tour.
 But that is another story.

 Title photo: The world famous band – Genesis.
 Tony Banks, Phil Collins and Mike Rutherford.
 (Photo 1991) .
 Source: Wikimedia Commons, David Scheinmann / CC BY (https://creativecommons.org/licenses/by/3.0).